 In this tutorial, the Inkscape version used is 0.91

-First, create a new layer for your background.
+First, let’s create the background.
 After selecting the Rectangle tool, hold the cursor anywhere on the canvas, and drag outwards to make a rectangular shape.
 Next, adjust the width and height by changing the values that are located near the top left of the interface.
 Let’s go with 650 pixels wide x 450 pixels tall.
-You might notice that it’s filled with a default color (usually white) at the moment.
+Notice that it’s filled with the default color (usually white) at the moment.
 Let’s change that by double clicking on the fill color at the bottom left of the interface to open the Fill and Stroke dialog.

 Next, make a rectangle with the same color.
 In order for both shapes to align perfectly with each other, they need to have the same width.
 Start by selecting the circle.
-You can find out the width and height by looking at the numbers beside W and H. Simply double click to select the width and copy the number, before selecting the rectangle and pasting it into the same box.
+You can find out the width and height by looking at the numbers beside W and H. Double click to select the width and copy the number, before selecting the rectangle and pasting it into the same box.
 Don’t forget to press ENTER to register the change.
 As a reference, the width should be around 110 pixels wide.

 After creating the basic shape (we will refer to it as the core from here on), select it with the Node tool.
 You will get something like this:

 Let’s proceed to make the 2 outer layers as seen in the reference.
 Duplicate the core with CTRL + D, change the RGBA to 483C6BFF, and bring it below the original shape with Page Down.
 Next, select the duplicated shape with the Node tool, go to the Path menu, and click Outset.
 Notice that the shape has ‘expanded’ slightly.
 After 4 to 5 times of Outset, you should have the first outer layer (we will refer to it as the envelope from here on).
 Repeat the same steps for the second outer layer (or the tail), using 0DFFE1FF as the RGBA.